Leecns/outline-bridge-server/README.md

 # Outline Bridge Server

-This repository contains a Docker Compose file designed to run V2Ray as a bridge (relay) server for the Outline (a shadowsocks proxy by Google Jigsaw).
+This repository contains a Docker Compose file to run V2Ray as a bridge (relay) server for the Outline (a shadowsocks proxy by Google Jigsaw).
-The primary goal is to enhance the functionality of the Outline in highly restricted networks where direct connection from users to Outline servers is not possible.
+You can use it to connect users to Outline servers within restricted networks where direct connections are not possible.

 ## Documentation

 ### What's Outline?

 [Outline](//getoutline.org) is a set of proxy tools developed by [Google Jigsaw](//jigsaw.google.com) based on the shadowsocks protocol.
-It includes:
+This set includes:
 * Outline Manager: A desktop app for setting up servers, managing users, and tracking used traffic.
 * Outline Server: A shadowsocks server that will be installed on the servers by the Outline Manager app.
 * Outline Client: A user-friendly and cross-platform app for users.